 4. The short and long term behavioural and objective effects of interventions (e.g. practice methods) targeted at physical activity promotion, injury / illness prevention, training and sports performance optimization, in various target groups within society, including the (cost-)effectiveness and implementation of such interventions.

-Interdisciplinary collaboration between named foci is actively pursued with the theme to deepen our understanding of contemporary issues and to optimize impact of interventions related to Sports.
+We actively pursue interdisciplinary collaboration among the named points, aiming to enhance our understanding of contemporary issues and optimize the impact of interventions in sports-related domains.
 The program works closely together with the Institute of Sport Science (AISS).

 Program Board